thisismydesign/easy_logging/README.md

 ## Features

-- Adds logging functionality anywhere with one, short, self-descriptive command
+- Adds logging functionality anywhere with one, short, descriptive command
 - Logger works in both class and instance methods
 - Logger is specific to class and contains class name
 - Logger is configurable to use standard streams or file